pism/greenland_calving/README.md

 7. **Unzip Data Files**
-   Unzip only the files you chose to download...
+   Unzip only the files you chose to download.
+Note that file 3 was already unzipped (above)...
    ```
    cd ~/gc
    unzip -o 1_greenland_calving_results.zip